 select * from student_record_not_refined_2;

-5) Using Third-party tools to check Snowflake data quality
+5) Identify and Delete Duplicate Records—Using Third-party tools to check Snowflake data quality

 Apart from the built-in features, functionalities and commands provided by Snowflake, there are various third-party Snowflake tools available that specialize in data quality and deduplication.
-These tools, such as:
+These tools include:

-These tools offer exceptional functionalities to efficiently identify and eliminate duplicate data.
-So by carefully leveraging these tools, you can benefit from flexibility and customization options tailored to their specific data management needs.
+These tools offer exceptional functionalities to efficiently identify and delete duplicate data.
+So by carefully using these tools, you can benefit from flexibility and customization options tailored to their specific data management needs.
 These third-party tools provide enhanced capabilities and can boost Snowflake's native capabilities, allowing for comprehensive and efficient duplicate data management.

 So, how do you prevent data duplication issues in Snowflake?
 Welp!!
 There are several strategies you can employ, they are: